Coupland Digital Music Synthesizer

 The first version used only 8 bit precision for its output digital-to-analog conversion (DAC).
 The instrument suffered from aliasing, which was not due to the typical cause of too low a sample rate or inadequate post-D/A filtering.
 Rather, it was an inherent effect of low precision calculations in the digital circuitry - round-off error produced digital non-linearity and extra harmonics resulting in digital mixing with the sample rate.
 The problem was solved by dithering, which did not noticeably affect the intended output, but through the natural characteristics of human hearing caused the narrow-band high frequency alias to become imperceptible.
 In general, in-depth study of psychoacoustics was used to solve such problems and provide some technical constraints.

 The 12 bit instrument was more advanced than the 8 bit prototype, and was enclosed in a stylishly modern plastic case with a futuristic touch-sensitive console above the keyboard.
 It was small and light enough to be a practical performance instrument.

 The synthesizer now resides at the Musical Instrument Museum in Phoenix, AZ.

+Rick Coupland passed away at his home in Flagstaff, AZ on July 3, 2026.